MarMall/NetworkApproaches/Instructions/Labs/LAB_20-1-PreWork_and_LabOverview.md

 ## Where this module fits into the overall course

 - modules so far have taught you...
-    - how you can networks can play a role in many different types of research approaches
+    - how networks can play a role in a diversity of mixed-methods research approaches in the form of...
-        - textual data (documents relations as networks)
+        - textual data (documents' relations and narratives as networks)
-        - qualitative data (policy processes as networks)
         - economic data (business ties and kinship ties)

 - this module aims to give you an idea of...